pocl/pocl/doc/sphinx/source/install.rst

 CMake: important options & features
 -------------------------------------

+For multiple-item options, use ";" as separator (you'll have to escape it for bash).

 - ``-DWITH_LLVM_CONFIG=<path-to-llvm-config>``
   **IMPORTANT** Path to a llvm-config binary.
   This determines the LLVM installation used by pocl.